boburda/backoff-xhr/README.md

 # Usage

-Creating a connection using dauntless.js is as simple as passing an HTTP method, handlers for success and error, and setting the request URL:
+Creating a connection using Dauntless is as simple as passing an HTTP method, handlers for success and error, and setting the request URL:

 ```
 const dauntless = require('dauntless');